Prince-J/Disease-Spread-Simulation/README.md

 * Displays average amount of daily infected

 To-do list:
-* Add a graphical interface to display changes over time
+* Add a GUI to make it easier to run

 ## Status
 Project is: _in progress_